-In sheep and goats the results of a wide range of (in vitro) studies aiming at measuring the anthelmintic effect on parasites nematode were promising.
+In sheep and goats the results of a wide range of in vitro studies designed to measure the anthelmintic effect on parasitic nematodes were promising.
 Since then, many studies have been performed in sheep and goats in order to confirm these laboratory results.
-A fewer number of studies have confirmed the results in cattle.
+A smaller number of studies have confirmed the results in cattle.
 The consumption of sainfoin can affect the main species present in either the abomasum or in the small intestine of sheep, goats and cattle.

-This is because the consumption of sainfoin, as an example of a tannin containing legume, disturbs the biology of three main key stages the eggs, the infective larvae and the adult worms of the parasite life cycle.
+This is because the consumption of sainfoin, as an example of a tannincontaining legume, disturbs the biology of three main stages of the parasite life cycle: the eggs, the infective larvae and the adult worms.

-The effects are a reduction of the parasitic egg excretion (due to either a lower fertility of female worms or less worm numbers), a lower development of the eggs to larvae, or a lower establishment of the infective larvae in the animals.
+The effects are a reduction of parasitic egg excretion (due to either a lower fertility of female worms or fewer worm numbers), a lower development of the eggs to larvae, or a lower establishment of the infective larvae in the animals.

-To summarize, good grazing management and the feeding of bioactive forages like sainfoin contribute to lower the contamination of pasture and the risk of animal infection.
+To summarise, good grazing management and the feeding of bioactive forages like sainfoin contribute to lower the contamination of pasture and the risk of animal infection.

 In cattle in the late part of the grazing season, pastured calves may get heavy infections with the stomach worm, Ostertagia, characterised by diarrhoea, lack of appetite and retarded growth.
 In these animals, weight gains can be reduced by up to 315 g/day on average.
-Adult cattle are more resistant to the worms; however, the production can also be impaired without showing clinical signs e.g. a reduced milk production by 0.5-1.0 kg/day per cow.
+Adult cattle are more resistant to the worms; however, the production can also be impaired without showing clinical signs e.g. reduced milk production by 0.5-1.0 l/day per cow.

-Dried sainfoin pellets were fed to young calves for 6 weeks following infection, which reduced the number of stomach worms Ostertagia by more than 50%.
-It is recommended to feed it ad libitum with another roughage source and supplemented with minerals if necessary.
+Dried sainfoin pellets were fed to young calves for 6 weeks following infection, which reduced the number of Ostertagia stomach worms by more than 50%.
+It is recommended to feed it ad libitum with another roughage sources and supplemented with minerals if necessary.
 Other bioactive crops with documented effects against Ostertagia include chicory (Cichorium intybus).

 Sainfoin and other tannin containing forages can be exploited in different forms.
-All forms including grazing, silage, hay and pelleting have shown antiparasitic properties in studies with small ruminants.
+All forms including grazing, silage, hay and pelleting have shown antiparasitic properties in studies with sheep and goats.

-Conserved forms (hay, silage and pellets) are attractive because they facilitate storage, allow the measurements of tannins before use and standardisation.
+Conserved forms (hay, silage and pellets) are attractive because they facilitate storage, and allow the measurements of tannins before use and feed standardisation.

-Feeding trials with sainfoin pellets have reported promising results to reduce infection with the very pathogenic species Haemonchus contortus, notably with a reduction in faecal egg counts and a better blood packed cell volume.
+Feeding trials with sainfoin pellets have reported promising results with the reduction of infection with the very pathogenic species Haemonchus contortus, a reduction in faecal egg counts and a better blood packed cell volume.
 In the digestive tract of ruminants, tannins may cause physical damage to the worms reducing their survival and egg-laying capacity.
 This may improve the immunity (natural resistance) of the animals against the worms.

-However, the plant quality e.g. tannin content can vary considerably according to both variety, environmental conditions and/or technological factors in the feed preparation.
+However, the plant composition in terms of tannin content can vary considerably and depends on variety, environmental conditions and processing.

-Prof. Stig M. Thamsborg - Supervisor, University of Copenhagen, Denmark Olivier Desrues - PhD Student, Veterinary Disease Biology, University of Copenhagen, Denmark Elodie Gaudin - PhD Student, INRA, ENVT Parasitology, Toulouse, France Dr. Herve Hosté - INRA, ENVT Parasitology, Toulouse, France
+Prof. Stig M. Thamsborg - University of Copenhagen, Denmark Olivier Desrues - PhD Student, Veterinary Disease Biology, University of Copenhagen, Denmark Elodie Gaudin - PhD Student, INRA, ENVT Parasitology, Toulouse, France Dr. Herve Hoste - French National Institute for Agricultural Research, Paris